WLCB/archive/pages/Projects/metzerott_formatted.md

 "So?
 And you find the sheep of your pasture obey your words? or is the crook sometimes needful to coerce them into the right way?"

 "They are as good as other people," returned the pastor, relapsing into bewilderment.
-His questioner shrugged slightly his shapely shoulders, as he turned away to his old position."You are happy if they are no worse," he said.
+His questioner shrugged slightly his shapely shoulders, as he turned away to his old position.
+"You are happy if they are no worse," he said.

 At the same moment, he started into sudden vigor and alertness, with a gleam in his eye that told of eagerness for the fray.
 A heavy silk curtain that hung beside the fireplace was suddenly swept aside, with an angry rattle of rings upon a brass rod, and in the opening appeared a handsome, stately, well-dressed woman, of something more than his own age.